 There are several patterns for a crocheted bassinet/purse on the web.
 All are little different, yet serve the same purpose.
 Most links do not work.
 This has caused problems in the past.
 I always share the links and when they don’t work for some people, they tend to get mad, sometimes at me.
 I understand how frustrating that is.
 I have never been able to find the very first link I used on the yellow cradle.
 I liked that one the best.
 As of now, I only can get one to work.
 I don’t care for its hood at all and it has more ruffles.
 I don’t think I have used the same pattern twice since I have never been able to get the same link to work twice!

-With two parties this weekend, one for a 4yo and the other for a 7yo, this is perfect for me once again!
+With two birthday parties this weekend, one for a 4yo and the other for a 7yo, this is perfect for me once again!
 The problem?
 No working links!
 Why keep sharing something that is broken?
 I can remember the body of the bag is only a chain with half doubles, completely around, even on the starting chain.
-I’ve used this same common pattern for purses of all sizes.
+I have used this same beginning for purses of all sizes.
 I remember the row with back loops only and the long trebles spaces to weave the cord through.
 The hood seems it may prove to be more difficult.
 It wasn’t.

 Following is the pattern I came up with this week.
 I am sure it is similar to others, they always have been.
 I am very proud of the hood.
-I didn’t think I could understand enough about stitching to get it the shape that I wanted, but I think it may even be better than some of the other patterns I have tried.
+I didn’t think I understand enough about stitching to get it the shape that I wanted, but I think it may even be better than some of the other patterns I have tried.
 I hope you enjoy crocheting a cute cradle bag for a special little girl (or two) that you know.